zzbusterzz/OpenGL_Breakout/README.md

-# OpenGL Breakout for College Project
+# OpenGL Breakout
-This project is complted using tutorials from [LearnOpenGL](https://learnopengl.com/In-Practice/2D-Game/Breakout).
+This was completed for college degree and was done using tutorials from [LearnOpenGL](https://learnopengl.com/In-Practice/2D-Game/Breakout).

 The project consists of :
 - Creating Window